CHH/bob/README.md

 Bob, your friendly builder
 ==========================

 This is Bob.
-Bob is a build tool for PHP projects similar to Rake, but aims to be _very_ lightweight.
+Bob is a build automation tool for PHP projects similar to Rake, but aims to be _very lightweight_.

-It features a very simple DSL and supports file tasks too.

 How is Bob compared to [Pake](https://github.com/indeyets/pake):